El DeBarge: Career

 In 1992, DeBarge released his third album, the Maurice White-produced In the Storm, which featured the Chanté Moore duet "You Know What I Like", which was Moore's first professional recording.
 Critics noted the album for its Marvin Gaye-styled productions.
-El DeBarge later admitted that Gaye was a huge influence on his musical style and once commented that he had initially written "All This Love" as a song he imagined Gaye doing; he even imitated Gaye's ad-libs during his I Want You era near the end.
-That same year, El had chart success on the R&B charts with a collaboration with Fourplay on their version of Gaye's "After the Dance".
-DeBarge's next album, 1994's Heart, Mind and Soul, co-produced with Babyface, yielded modest charted singles such as "Slide" and "Where is My Love" (which featured Babyface on duet vocals).
+Eldra later admitted that Gaye was a huge influence on his musical style and once commented that he had initially written "All This Love" as a song he imagined Gaye doing; he even imitated Gaye's ad-libs during his I Want You era near the end.
+That same year, Eldra had chart success on the R&B charts with a collaboration with Fourplay on their version of Gaye's "After the Dance".
+DeBarge's next album, 1994's Heart, Mind and Soul, co-produced with Babyface, yielded modest charted singles such as "Slide" and "Where is My Love" which featured Babyface on duet vocals.

-While DeBarge continued to collaborate on other artists' projects, including those of his brother Chico and rapper DJ Quik (with whom El collaborated on Quik's hit "Hand in Hand"), he did not release any more albums between 1994 and 2009.
-In 2010, he finally emerged from a 16-year delay with the appropriately titled Second Chance, released after a series of comeback performances and appearances, including a well received performance at the 2010 BET Awards.
+While DeBarge continued to collaborate on other artists' projects, including those of his brother Chico and rapper DJ Quik with whom El collaborated on Quik's hit "Hand in Hand", he did not release any more albums between 1994 and 2009.
+In 2010, he finally emerged from a 16-year hiatus with the appropriately titled Second Chance, released after a series of comeback performances and appearances, including a well received performance at the 2010 BET Awards.
 The album yielded two singles, "Second Chance" and the Faith Evans duet "Lay With You", and later resulted in three Grammy Award nominations: Best Male R&B Vocal Performance, Best R&B Song and Best R&B Album.
-El remains the only member of the DeBarges to have Grammy nominations both outside of the group and in the family.

-In 2020, DeBarge made an unexpected return to pop culture after RuPaul referenced his signature mullet on the television show RuPaul's Drag Race.
-Season 12 contestant Crystal Methyd appeared sporting an identical mullet, much to the enjoyment of RuPaul.

 On February 4, 2022, DeBarge performed a Tiny Desk Concert for NPR Music at his home, playing keyboards and singing.
 The concert was part of a celebration of Black History Month.